gohugoio/hugoThemes/README.md

 1. To be added to the hugoThemes repo;
 1. To have the right fields in `theme.toml`;
-1. To have the right images; and
+1. To have the right images;
-1. A good README.
+1. A good README;
+1. To have `https://example.com` as base url in `exampleSite/config.toml` to avoid the 8abuse of unused domains](https://github.com/gohugoio/hugo/issues/2575).

 ## theme.toml